HoomanMinoosepehr/work_shift/readme.md

 #### Account section:
 Every user has access to this page, where they can view and edit their personal information, including the option to change their password.
 Changing the password is essential for this application, as users do not create their accounts themselves.
 After the initial sign-in, they are required to update their password.

-#### Admin login:
-There is no nav-link for this part on the navbar because only the administrator has access to this part.
-On this page, after loging-in the admin can create new account for the companies.

  ## Back-end:
  On the back-end we have 4 different tables, one for companies, one for managers, one for employees, one for shifts and one for web-site admins.